The best creativesâ€™ pitches are marked with a star - youâ€™ll spot them as you browse through your pitches in your account pages.

 Commissioners, reps, commercial production companies and specialist journalists are all judges for the Radar Awards, ensuring the best new talent is seen early on by leading industry tastemakers.
 Award winners are mentored by leading production companies.
 Many winning and shortlisted creatives have been signed as a result.

-Exclusive creatives represent the best of Radar, and we believe, the best of new, up & coming creative talent worldwide.
+Recommended creatives represent the best of Radar, and the best of new, up & coming creative talent worldwide.

 Their profiles and pitches are marked with a star, to distinguish them to commissioners.

-Exclusive creatives can be repped or signed, but they agree to only use Radar for online pitching.
+Recommended creatives can be repped or signed, but they agree to exclusively use Radar for online pitching.

 Music video media: